Planning for differentiation

 A step in the ‘write’ direction: developing lower level learners’ IELTS writing skills.

 For a lower level IELTS learner, the writing tasks can seem an insurmountable challenge.
 As well as lacking the necessary linguistic resources, they are also likely to be unfamiliar with the types of writing expected.
 In this session we will look at a selection of strategies and activities to lead learners, step by step, through the writing process.
-Examples will be taken from the new edition of IELTS Foundation.
+Examples are taken from the new edition of IELTS Foundation.